 This lens is again smaller and lighter than the Sony 50mm f/1.8.
 Despite the tiny size, this lens employs Samyang’s latest AF technology, using a linear stepping motor.
 It’s fast, zippy and decisive, even with eye-AF and C-AF.

-I don’t find any difference in AF speed between this and the Sony Zeiss 55mm f/1.8, which is saying something.
+I don’t find any meaningful difference in AF speed between this and the Sony Zeiss 55mm f/1.8 in real world shooting, which is saying something.
 Samyang have really arrived.

 I love pairing this lens with the Sony 28mm f/2.
-It’s a great combo especially for business travel, when I don’t have space for a dedicated camera bag.
+It’s one of my favorite two-lens combo especially for business travel, when I don’t have space for a dedicated camera bag.

 This will also pair well with the Sony 24mm f/1.4 G Master or the new Sony 20mm f/1.8 G lens, when walking around.
 It’s so tiny, it can easily slip into most jacket pockets.

-Optically, this is probably the strongest in the entire “Tiny” lineup.
+Optically, this is probably the strongest in the entire Samyang/Rokinon “Tiny” lineup.
 It’s razor sharp, with really pleasing rendering, and smooth bokeh.
-I won’t hesitate to recommend this even to pixel peepers who shoot high megapixel A7R-series bodies.
+I won’t hesitate to recommend this even to pixel peepers who shoot with high megapixel A7R-series or A1 bodies.

 I’d also highly recommend this to anyone who finds the 50mm or 55mm field of view to be a bit narrow, especially indoors.
 You might be surprised by how much a difference the slightly wider FOV actually makes in real world use.